AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

 3. Process the image to said creator's specifications
 4. Send the image to the creator's destination
 5. Send the creator a notification to their notification email
-6. Return the proccessed image
+6. Return the processed image

 There's only one problem: *any* of those values might be null.
 Any of them.